Ss Peter and Paul Cathedral, Dogura: Consecration and the cathedral in the life of its congregation

-The cathedral was consecrated in 1939 by William Wand, the Archbishop of Brisbane, the Diocese of New Guinea then forming part of the Province of Queensland.
+The cathedral was consecrated on 29 October 1939 by William Wand, the Archbishop of Brisbane, the Diocese of New Guinea then forming part of the Province of Queensland.
 Wand had taught himself a little Wedauan in advance of the visit.
 As the diocesan boat, the Maclaren King, arrived at Wedau, the assembly of Papuans on the beach sang the hymn Now Thank We All Our God.
 Wand pronounced a blessing as he stepped ashore, in Wedauan, prompting three cheers from the assembled crowd.

-The jubilee took place in 1941, and was celebrated on the feast of St Laurence, 10th August, with Holy Communion at 6 and 7 am, followed by Mattins at 10 am, and then the ordination of two Papuan priests.
+The jubilee took place in 1941, and was celebrated on the feast of St Laurence, 10 August, with Holy Communion at 6 and 7 am, followed by Mattins at 10 am, and then the ordination of two Papuan priests.

 David Hand, aged just 31, was consecrated bishop in the cathedral in 1950, to become coadjutor bishop of the then Diocese of New Guinea: this was the first episcopal consecration held at Dogura.
 The noted Papuan linguist, the Rev Dr Arthur Capell, was made an Honorary Canon of the cathedral in 1956.